pforret/blog.splashing/_topic/country/liberia.md

 ---
 # Liberia

 Liberia, officially the Republic of Liberia, is a country on the West African coast.
 It is bordered by Sierra Leone to its northwest, Guinea to its north, Ivory Coast to its east, and  the Atlantic Ocean to its south and southwest.
-It has a population of around 5 million and covers an area of 111,369 square kilometers .
+It has a population of around 5 million and covers an area of 43,000 square miles .
 English is the official language, but over 20 indigenous languages are spoken, reflecting the  country's ethnic and cultural diversity.
 The country's capital and largest city is Monrovia.

 ## Unsplash photos